Maranatha Volunteers International: One-Day Church

 The One-Day Church was developed jointly by Adventist-laymen's Services & Industries and Maranatha in an effort to meet the demand for rapid economical construction of more buildings.

 The galvanized steel frame and roof of the church are manufactured at a facility in Dodge Center, Minnesota, containerized and shipped on-site where it is assembled by volunteers and local personnel in one day.

 The walls and floors are built of local materials and vary according to local practices.

 Floors are most often poured concrete.

 As of March 2009 over 1,000 structures had been manufactured and as of July 2010 more than 800 had been constructed in 10 countries.

 One-Day School

 In June 2010 Maranatha introduced the One-Day School project at the General Conference of Seventh-day Adventists session in Atlanta, Georgia.

 This project is an extension of the One-Day Church idea providing a metal frame, roof, walls, doors and windows.

 The project launch involves 1,000 classrooms with the first One-Day School to be built in Zimbabwe.

 Ultimate Workout

 The Ultimate Workout is a volunteer two-week mission program for high school age teenagers.

 These projects are generally in Latin America and may involve up to 200 volunteers.

 In July 2010 the Ultimate Workout project celebrated its 20-year anniversary with a reunion project in Chiapas, Mexico.

+Catalyst

+Maranatha's catalyst project is dedicated towards creating a spiritual community for like-minded people which can help them in their spiritual life.
+It specially targets the age group 18-28.